Homepage > Education and Learning > Schools > Find a School > School Search

 In Key Stage 4 and 5 academic learning is monitored by the specialist teachers (e.g. English, Maths, Science) and overseen by Middle Leaders and members of the Senior Leadership Team.

 In Key Stage 4, students take accreditation in the core subjects of English, Maths, Science and IT.
-They also have core PE and PSHE/career lesson too, Students have choice of option subjects, for example Art, Food Technology.
+They also have core PE and PSHE/career lesson too.
+Students have a choice of an option subject, for example Art, Food Technology.
 As we are a small Special School. we have much smaller choice of options than a large mainstream school.
 For all of these subjects students can achieve accreditation at different levels.
-These include: GCSE, BTecs, Functional Skills, Entry Levels and Unit Awards.
+These include: GCSE, BTECs, Functional Skills, Entry Levels and Unit Awards.

 Staff ensure that parents/carers understand which level of accreditation has been allocated to each student and kept under close review.
 Sometimes, a students achieves better than expected an their accreditation level is adjusted.